Gruntfuggly/remembrall/README.md

 # Remembrall

+A simple extension that provides a reorderable, syncable TODO list.

 This was created as a simple TODO list organiser, but can be used to store any arbitrary text in a tree.
 The contents of the tree can be optionally synced with other instances of Code using a github gist.

 <img src="https://raw.githubusercontent.com/Gruntfuggly/remembrall/master/resources/screenshot.png">

 *Note: Sync is done via a secret github gist.
-These are not public, not discoverable via github and are not searchable.
+These are not public, not discoverable via github, and are not searchable.
 However, they are not encrypted or protected in any other way.
 If someone discovers the URL for your gist or you share it with somebody, they will be able to view it's contents. **For this reason, it is recommended that you do not store private or sensitive information in your tree**.*

 ## Controls